Looking for the best day trips from Zadar? There are many wonderful day trips you can add to your itinerary for the city.

 #4 Explore the charms of Split

 Split’s Diocletian Palace is a UNESCO World Heritage site.
-It’s not just one building, it’s the entire old town.
+It’s not just one building, it’s pretty much the entire old town.
 With many squares, a labyrinth of streets, and a cathedral complex, Diocletian’s Palace is both unique and gawkworthy.

 If you are planning to visit Split on your own, you might want to invest in a guided tour of the palace, for an efficient walk through the must-not-miss parts of the complex and some interesting context for what you are viewing.